10.2 Administration and governance of youth work

 The federal states (Länder) have two central responsibilities: defining a framework for youth work activities and providing organisations at the local level with expert and financial support assistance.
 The state parliaments (which have legislative powers in matters relating to child and youth services) and the respective state ministries are the key authorities at federal state level.
 Each federal state adopts its own acts on child and youth services, which also contain rules relevant to youth work.
 In some states, separate laws on youth support services specify which child and youth work services and financial assistance are to be provided.
 In many cases, youth (support) plans (Jugendförderpläne) exist at federal state level as funding tools (see “Support to youth work > Funding”).

 Also at state level, youth offices (Landesjugendämter) perform important supporting and coordinating tasks for youth work.
 Like their local counterparts, the state youth offices also consist of two pillars: an administrative office and the state youth services committee (Landesjugendhilfeausschuss), made up of politicians and experts who specialise in this field.
-In respect of youth work, the state youth offices act as consultants to practical training institutions and associations, provide training opportunities for youth work professionals and funding for youth residential training centres [see Art.
-85(2) Social Code Book VIII (SGB VIII)] to name just a few examples.
+The state youth offices act as consultants to practical training institutions and associations, provide training opportunities for youth work professionals and funding for youth residential training centres [see Art.
+85(2) Social Code Book VIII (SGB VIII)], among others.

 The major national organisation in the field of youth policy is the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ).
 As the supreme federal authority, it is the task of BMFSFJ to promote and provide funding wherever child and youth services carries supraregional significance and where, by its nature, it cannot be effectively supported by a federal state alone (Art.
 83(1) SGB VIII).
 A central task of BMFSFJ is to draft federal laws.
 Any federal laws that touch on the interests of the federal states require an authorising resolution of the Federal Council (Bundesrat) in addition.
-Whilst federal law-making activities in recent years have not primarily focussed on youth work, they have had an impact on the field; for example, the 2012 Federal Child Protection Act (Bundeskinderschutzgesetz) which introduced a new law requiring persons who work with children and young people to present a Criminal Records Bureau check.
+Whilst federal law-making activities in recent past have not directly focussed on youth work, they have had an impact on the field; for example, the 2012 Federal Child Protection Act (Bundeskinderschutzgesetz) which introduced a new law requiring persons who work with children and young people to present a Criminal Records Bureau check.
+The same applies to the requirements – in force since June 2021 – for the inclusive opening of child and youth work activities.

-As Germany's federal state system began to take shape, non-statutory organisations, in particular the six recognised welfare associations (see “Voluntary Activities > Administration and governance of youth volunteering"), also developed associational structures at national, state and local level from the 19th century onwards.
+As Germany's federal state system began to take shape, non-statutory organisations, in particular the six recognised welfare associations, also developed associational structures at national, state and local level from the 19th century onwards (see “Voluntary Activities > Administration and governance of youth volunteering").
 The internal structures vary between associations.
 The non-statutory organisations and associations generally fall into one of two groups (see “General context”): Either youth associations as providers of associational youth work; or organisations that provide facilities for open youth work activities.
 The latter includes an extremely diverse range of organisations, from church communities and the welfare associations to a broad range of initiatives.

 The non-statutory organisations and associations also play an important role at local level.
-In most cases, the local and district chapters of the associations provide facilities for open youth work activities and offer and co-finance associational youth work services (see “Support to youth work > Funding”).
+In most cases, the local and district chapters of the associations provide facilities (e.g. youth clubs) for open youth work activities.
+They offer and co-finance associational youth work services (see “Support to youth work > Funding”).
 The associational structures at higher levels (e.g. district, state, federal) provide administrative, legal and financial assistance for services at a local authority level, train youth work professionals and voluntary workers, and promote the ongoing development of expertise and content.
 The organisations and associations also represent the interests of their youth chapters or facilities externally – e.g. on committees – and thus actively contribute to organisational aspects.

 Youth associations in particular often have a vertical structure that extends beyond their involvement with associations and organisations.
 This can take the form of alliances between specific associations at a state and national level, e.g. rural youth Hesse (Hessische Landjugend) or rural youth Germany (Deutsche Landjugend).
 Alongside these are the youth councils (Jugendringe), which are voluntary alliances of various youth associations and organisations at a local authority, state and national level (Deutscher Bundesjugendring, DBJR).
 These structures also serve, on the one hand, to evolve the field of youth work internally on the basis of expert input and support and, on the other, to represent the interests of youth associations and young people externally.
 Along the same lines, alliances exist between the providers of open youth work facilities at state level, such as the “open doors” association of North Rhine-Westphalia (Arbeitsgemeinschaft Offene Türen Nordrhein-Westfalen, AGOT NRW), or at national level, such as the federal association of open youth work (Bundesarbeitsgemeinschaft Offene Kinder- und Jugendeinrichtungen e.
 V., BAG OKJE).